TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Another technique we can leverage on the MSSQL Server is the `xp_dirtree` function.
+Another technique we can leverage on the MSSQL server is the `xp_dirtree` function.

 This function allows us to retrieve a `directory listing` from the file system.

 What's particularly interesting is that, if we point it to a network path hosted by an `Impacket server` running on our machine, we might be able to capture the `NTLM` hash of the user executing the query on the target system.

-So, first we will host the server using `impacket-server`:
+First, we host the server using `impacket-server`:

 <br />